About Us

 Community

-Of farmers, researchers and practitioners bringing together diverse perspectives and global insight to address local problems.
+Farmers, researchers, and practitioners bringing diverse perspectives and global insight together to address local problems.